 The Permian Basin is one of the largest and most prolific oil and natural gas producing basins in the United States.
-The Underlying Properties in the Permian Basin contain 137,295 gross (40,895 net) acres in Texas and New Mexico.
+The Underlying Properties in the Permian Basin contain 123,367 gross (36,580 net) acres in Texas and New Mexico.

-The largest fields in the Underlying Properties are located primarily in the Permian Basin (measured by Boe reserves at December 31, 2016).
-Each of the following fields individually account for more than 15 percent of the Underlying Properties reserves as of December 31, 2016.
+The largest fields in the Underlying Properties are located primarily in the Permian Basin (measured by Boe reserves at December 31, 2017).
+Each of the following fields individually account for more than 15 percent of the Underlying Properties reserves as of December 31, 2017.

 - The largest field area in the Permian Basin region is the Eunice Monument field, which primarily consists of the North Monument Grayburg Unit.
 The North Monument Grayburg Unit was discovered in 1929.
-Proved reserves attributable to the Underlying Properties in the Eunice Monument area were 2.1 MMBoe as of December 31, 2016.
-The operators of the Eunice Monument area are Apache Corporation and XTO Energy. - The second largest field in the Permian Basin region is the North Central Levelland Unit discovered in 1937.
-This unit is a waterflood property and produces from the San Andres formation at a depth of approximately 4,900 feet.
-Proved reserves attributable to the Underlying Properties in the North Central Levelland Unit were 1.9 MMBoe as of December 31, 2016.
-The operator of the North Central Levelland Unit is Apache Corporation. - The third largest field in the Permian Basin region is the Lost Tank field operated by Occidental Petroleum.
+Proved reserves attributable to the Underlying Properties in the Eunice Monument area were 2.5 MMBoe as of December 31, 2017.
+The operators of the Eunice Monument area are Apache Corporation and XTO Energy. - The second largest field in the Permian Basin region is the Lost Tank field operated by Occidental Petroleum.
 This unit produces from the Brushy Canyon and Wolfcamp formations at depths up to 8,500 feet.
-Proved reserves attributable to the Underlying Properties in the Lost Tank field were 1.6 MMBoe as of December 31, 2016.
+Proved reserves attributable to the Underlying Properties in the Lost Tank field were 2.3 MMBoe as of December 31, 2017.

 The following table shows the average sales price and lease operating expenses for any field that individually accounted for more than 15 percent of the Underlying Properties' reserves as of the end of the respective period.
-The figures presented for the largest fields in the Permian Basin of west Texas and New Mexico below relate to the amounts included in the net profits calculation for the distributions paid during the years ended December 31, 2016, 2015 and 2014
+The figures presented for the largest fields in the Permian Basin of west Texas and New Mexico below relate to the amounts included in the net profits calculation for the distributions paid during the years ended December 31, 2017, 2016 and 2015.